-There may be some variations to the offer and allocation process on a case-by-case basis.
-The Senior Coordinator in consultation with the Team Leader can use discretion in relation to allocations to ensure the health, safety and wellbeing of all children and staff participating in the City of Kingston Family and Children's Centres programs
+To support priority one families, there may be some variations to the offer and allocation process on a case-by-case basis.
+The Senior Coordinator in consultation with the Team Leader has the ability to use discretion in relation of allocations.